Ircam-WAM/mezzanine-organization/README.rst

 On MacOS or Windows, we need to replace 'localhost' by the IP given by the docker terminal.

-In this mode, Django is run with the `runserver` tool in DEBUG mode.
+.. warning :: In this mode, Django is run with the `runserver` tool in DEBUG mode.
 NEVER use this in production!

 Back